laminas/laminas-stratigility/docs/book/v2/api.md

 ## Next

-`Zend\Stratigility\Next` is primarily an implementation detail of middleware, and exists to allow delegating to middleware registered later in the stack.
+`Laminas\Stratigility\Next` is primarily an implementation detail of middleware, and exists to allow delegating to middleware registered later in the stack.
 It is implemented both as a functor and as an http-interop/http-middleware `DelegateInterface`.